 Hardly any vehicle was travelling in that road.
 We both absolutely loved the ride.

 After some distance, the road took a different terrain and we were travelling in the middle of a forest.
 This terrain was only for a small distance and again the lonely road continued through small villages.
 After crossing Anchetty, when we were nearing Hogenakkal, there was a small ghat section.
 The view from this place was amazing.

 It was around 12 noon when we reached Hogenakkal.
-If not the numerous breaks that we took, we could have reached the place an hour before.
+If not for the numerous breaks that we took, we could have reached the place an hour before.
 But, the journey was worth taking breaks.
-Just 1 km before you enter the town, you have to pay 10 Rs as entry fee.
-We parked the vehicle in the parking area near the bus stand (parking fee for bike is 20 Rs) and proceeded towards the falls.
-The temperature was around 32 degree and was not that humid.
+Just 1 km before you enter the town, you have to pay 10 Rs as an entry fee.
+We parked the vehicle in the parking area near the bus stand (the parking fee for the bike is 20 Rs) and proceeded towards the falls.
+The temperature was around 32 degrees and was not that humid.
 I was highly excited to show the beautiful falls to Thilak, but we did not know that a major disappointment was waiting for us.

 It was crowded where there was an arrangement for the people to take bath.
 Hogenakkal is famous for oil massaging and boat rides.
 There were many people taking oil massaging, but what surprised me was the missing of coracle riders.
 When we went near the main area, we could see that, almost everywhere the entry was restricted.
 It was not like this when I visited few years before.
 We assumed they might have altered the route to go to the main falls.
 But, when we enquired the local shop guys, they informed us that the entry is restricted everywhere and coracle ride is banned because of some major accidents happened recently.
 We double checked with few others and got the same information.

 The Hanging Bridge